Un-reduction: Introduction

 In order to compare two shapes, a natural way to proceed is to construct a path between them.
 This is known as the {\em matching problem}.
 For example, the matching problem for closed, simple planar curves may be stated as follows: Let $\rho_0$ and $\rho_1$ be two smooth submanifolds in $\mR^2$ of $S^1$-type.
 Find a path of submanifolds of $S^1$-type, $\rho(t)$, such that $\rho(0) = \rho_0$ and $\rho(1) = \rho_1$.
-In practice there are many such paths, therefore a variational principle is used to select a preferred path. \begin{problem}[The matching problem] Minimize the functional
+The preferred path is selected in such a way that it minimizes a certain functional, as illustrated in the below. \begin{problem}[The matching problem] {\rm Minimize the functional